 The attendance requirements for obtaining one-for-one credit at approved conference workshops are as follows:

-For approved conference workshops that are more than four hours in length, the LSP must attend at least 75% of the session; however, in no event may the attendance be less than four hours.
+For approved conference workshops, other than on-demand conference workshops, that are more than four hours in length, the LSP must attend at least 75% of the session; however, in no event may the attendance be less than four hours.

-For approved conference workshops that are at least one but no more than four hours in length, the LSP must attend 100% of the session.
+For approved conference workshops, other than on-demand conference workshops, that are at least one but no more than four hours in length, the LSP must attend 100% of the session.

+For approved conference workshops offered as live webinars, the LSP must complete all polling questions presented during the portion of the session they attend.

-An LSP who attends an approved conference workshop but does not meet the foregoing attendance requirements shall obtain credit on a onr-for-two basis based on the time attended.
+An LSP who attends an approved conference workshop, other than an on-demand conference workshop, but does not meet the foregoing attendance requirements shall obtain credit on a one-for-two basis based on the time attended.

+For on-demand conference workshops of any length, the LSP must attend 100% of the session and achieve a score of at least 70% on the assessment of learning presented during the session.

 Instructors for approved conference workshops who are LSPs may receive one- for-one credit for the session once if they either teach the entire session or teach part of the session and attend, subject to the attendance requirements noted above, the remainder of the session.